UKHomeOffice/engineering-guidance-and-standards/docs/standards/contract-testing.md

   - CI/CD
 ---

-Contract testing is a software testing methodology that focuses on verifying the interactions between different services, particularly in microservices architectures.
+Contract testing is a software testing methodology that focuses on verifying interactions between different services, particularly in microservices architectures.
 It ensures that services can communicate with each other as expected by validating that they adhere to a predefined "contract."
 This contract defines the structure and format of the data exchanged between the consumer (the service that makes the request) and the provider (the service that responds).

 The core idea behind contract testing is to prevent integration issues by verifying that changes to one service do not break the compatibility with other dependent services.